opeyemitechpro/my-projects/docs/terraform_projects/openvpn_access_server.md

         - Retrieves instance metadata (FQDN and Public IP) from AWS metadata service which will be needed by the OpenVPN installatin script

-        - Downloads the installation script from [Angristan's GitHub repository](https://github.com/angristan/openvpn-install)  and sets the executable permissions on the file
+        - Downloads the installation script from [Angristan's GitHub repository](https://github.com/angristan/openvpn-install){: target="_blank" }  and sets the executable permissions on the file

         - Runs the installation script configuration automatically without prompts using the "Public IP" and "FQDN" values queried from the instance metadata